AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

 In the excercises you will use a BTP subaccount wit a subaccount admin user, which is the same as platform and application user.

-     - xp260-0XX@education.cloud.sap ( with X depending on your seat from 01 - 40,  example xp260-001@education.cloud.sap for seat 1 )
+     - xp260-0XX@education.cloud.sap ( with X depending on your seat from 01 - 40 )
      - PWD is always :  Acce$$teched25
      - Identity Provider they reside in is the Identity Authentication tenant akihlqzx8.accounts.ondemand.com

 Additionally you will make use of some test users to test the application you are working on.
      - bob.support@company.com (Support user).